sezanzeb/input-remapper/readme/usage.md

 If injecting stops after closing the window, the service is not running.
 Try `sudo systemctl start key-mapper` in a terminal.

+If key-mapper or your presets prevents your input device from working at all due to autoload, please try to replug your device, wait 3 seconds and replug it again.
+No injection should be running anymore.

 ## Combinations

 Select the key in your row (`click here`) and hold a few buttons down.